-Students are expected to be courteous and polite to other students, staff and visitors always.
+Students are expected to be courteous and polite to other students, staff and visitors at all times.
 Students should respect each other, their own and others' property and the school environment.

 Arrival/Leaving school site

 All students should use the East Street entrance to enter or leave the school site.